ezoixx130/MRI-CLIP/README.md

 - Do not share identifiable patient data; anonymize before sharing.

 Contact
-- For details about experiments, scripts, or environment used, see the full `open_clip/README.md` or ask for a pinned `requirements.txt` and example commands.
+- For details about experiments, scripts, or environment used, see the full [README_original.md](README_original.md) or ask for a pinned [requirements.txt](requirements.txt) and example commands.